Rockypocky77/ChancifySATPrep/sat23.md

 The passage primarily explores the narrator's

-A) sudden decision to quit all artistic activities and abandon creativity.
+A) abrupt choice to completely discontinue all creative pursuits and permanently abandon artistic expression in any form.

-B) attempt to hide an injury from family and friends and conceal the truth.
+B) effort to keep an injury secret from family members and friends, actively concealing information about their physical condition.

-C) shift from pursuing perfection in music to finding authenticity in drawing.
+C) transition from striving for flawless technical execution in musical performance to discovering genuine self-expression through visual art creation.

-D) success in joining a prestigious youth orchestra and musical achievement.
+D) accomplishment of gaining membership in a highly selective youth orchestra and achieving recognition for musical talent and skill.

 Which sentence best supports the answer to Question 1?